essdot/js-lessons/doc/functions.md

 When a function is declared inside another function, the inner function is said to "close over" the scope of the outer function.
 This means that any variables in the outer scope, which are not re-declared in the inner scope, are available while the inner function runs.

-However, any variable with a name that matches the name of a variable in the outer scope, will "shadow" the outer variable.
+However, any variable declared in the inner scope with the same name as a variable in the outer scope, will "shadow" the outer variable.
 The outer variable will not be available in the inner function.

 ```javascript